muhammaduzairdavids/mock-project-repository/README.md

 # Mock Project Repository
 This repository contains data and code I used for the Minimal Data Management module *tidy data* deliverable.
+The data in this repository is meant to simulate the type of data I will work with for my BSc(Hons) project.

 ## Navigating the repository
 ### The Code